-Recognizing that the proposed redevelopment of the Dogwood and Cedar buildings will likely involve phased demolitions of these buildings, the new buildings are to be designed and arranged in a manner that provides a central public (or semi-private) pedestrian connection/open space between 54 Avenue and the central amenity area in Phase 1.
-This will support easy pedestrian movement through the site, allow for more sunlight and less shadowing in the south west and central portion of the site, and enable the creation of a new resident-oriented open/green space that 'completes the quadrangle' with Phase 1.
-Taller portions of Phase 2 and 3 buildings are oriented towards Phase 1 and step down to 6 storeys at the southern edge of the site, to allow more sunlight to penetrate the central green space.
-Like the Alder building in Phase 1, the 8 storey portions of the new Dogwood and Cedar buildings should also incorporate a stepback at the 6th storey and architectural breaks along building faces as A vehicular connection between the east-west service road well.
+Recognizing that the proposed redevelopment of the Dogwood and Cedar buildings will likely involve phased demolitions of these buildings, the new buildings are to be designed and arranged in a manner that provides a central public (or semi-private) pedestrian connection/open space between 54 Avenue and the central amenity area in Phases 1 and 2.
+This will support easy pedestrian movement through the site, allow for more sunlight and less shadowing in the south west and central portion of the site, and enable the creation of a new resident-oriented open/green space that 'completes the quadrangle' with Phases 1-2.
+Taller portions of Phase 3 and 4 buildings are oriented towards Phases 1-2 and step down to 6 storeys at the southern edge of the site, to allow more sunlight to penetrate the central green space.
+Like the Alder building in Phase 2, the 8 storey portions of the new Dogwood and Cedar buildings should also incorporate a step-back at the 6th storey and architectural breaks along building faces as well.
+A vehicular connection between the east-west service road (developed as a part of Phases 1 and 2) and 54 Avenue is also required to support site connectivity, circulation and convenient parkade/loading access.